csu-anzai/core/module_system/docs/reference_lifecycle.md

      * Deletes a record and all of its child nodes.
 This performs a logically delete that means that we set only a flag
      * that the entry is deleted the actual db entry still exists *
-     * @param Root $objModel
+     * @param \Kajona\System\System\Root $objModel
      */
     public function delete(Root $objModel);

     /**
      * Restores a previously deleted record
      *
-     * @param Root $objModel
+     * @param \Kajona\System\System\Root $objModel
      */
     public function restore(Root $objModel);

     /**
      * Creates a copy of the record and all of its child nodes.
 Returns the new created record *
-     * @param Root $objModel
+     * @param \Kajona\System\System\Root $objModel
      * @param bool $strNewPrevid
      * @param bool $bitChangeTitle
      * @param bool $bitCopyChilds
-     * @return Root
+     * @return \Kajona\System\System\Root
      */
     public function copy(Root $objModel, $strNewPrevid = false, $bitChangeTitle = true, $bitCopyChilds = true);
 }
 ```

 Each model class can contain a `@lifeCycleService` annotation which provides a service name to the
 depending life cycle service.
+(If you have worked with the doctrine ORM this similar to the
-The controller knows through this annotation which service should
+`@Repository` annotation on an entity).
+The controller knows through this annotation which life cycle
-be used.
-There is also a default implementation `ServiceLifeCycleImpl` which is used if no service
+service should be used.
+There is also a default implementation `ServiceLifeCycleImpl` which is used
-was specified.
+if no service was specified.

-You should execute these operations always on the life cycle service and not on the model directly.
+A obvious pitfall with this implementation is: If you call these methods directly on the model you
+bypass the complete business logic of the life cycle service.
+In the future we may remove these
+methods from a model so that you can only update/delete/restore/copy a model through the life cycle
+service.

-It is recommended to develop a life cycle service in a stateless way so that multiple calls to
+It is recommended to develop the life cycle service in a stateless way so that multiple calls to
-an update method with different models always result in the same behaviour.
-If you need to execute
+an update method with different models always result in the same behaviour (i.e. dont store the
-extra logic which is by default not needed i.e. calculate a score you should add a specific update
+model in a property of the class etc.).
+If you need to execute extra logic which is by default not
+needed i.e. calculate a score you should add a specific `protected` update method i.e.
-method i.e. `updateWithCalculation`.
+`updateWithCalculation`.

 [life_cycle_design]: img/life_cycle_design.png